tonio-m/dotfiles/README.md

 # dotfiles

-I use these both on linux and windows.
+I use these both on linux and windows (except the ricing stuff).

 ```
 .